FirelyTeam/firely-docs/vonk/features/customresources.rst

 Search parameters on a custom resource
 --------------------------------------

-In Vonk you can define your own custom search parameters on any type of resource (see :ref:`feature_customsp`).
+In Firely Server you can define your own custom search parameters on any type of resource (see :ref:`feature_customsp`).
 This includes Custom Resources.
 Just use the type name of the Custom Resource in the SearchParameter.base.